MORE INFO COMING SOON.

-VERY RARE ORIGINAL EURO SPEC MATCHING NUMBERS 560SL WITH ONLY 2 OWNERS FROM NEW THIS MODEL IS PRODUCED IN MUCH LOWER VOLUME THAN THE USA SPEC CARS WITH TWIN HEADLAMPS, BUMPERS WITH RUBBER OVER-RIDERS ETC DONE ONLY 31992 KLMS WITH MERCEDES DEALER SERVICE HISTORY VALUES ARE NOW SOARING FOR THE BEST OF THE 107 SERIES SL CONVERTIBLE'S COMES WITH THE ORIGINAL HARDTOP + STAND AND COVER, ORIGINAL BOOKS AND FACTORY DATA CARD, SPARE KEYS, UNUSED CORRECT DATE CODED SPARE WHEEL, MERCEDES STORAGE CASE WITH TOOLKIT, ORIGINAL REAR WINDOW DEALER DECALS IN IMMACULATE CONDITION OVERALL AND HAS NO CORROSION ISSUES BOTH THE HARD-TOP AND SOFT-TOP ARE IN EXCELLENT CONDITION WILL CONSIDER BEST OFFER AND CAN ASSIST IN SHIPPING FOR OVERSEAS CLIENTS FOR MORE INFORMATION CONTACT VIA EMAIL OR PHONE [ AUSTRALIA COUNTRY CODE ] 61 - 407129362
+ORIGINAL EURO SPEC MATCHING NUMBERS MERCEDES 560SL ONLY 2 OWNERS FROM NEW THIS VERSION IS PRODUCED IN MUCH LOWER VOLUME THAN THE USA SPEC CARS WITH TWIN HEADLAMPS, BUMPERS WITH RUBBER OVER-RIDERS ETC DONE ONLY 32100 KLMS WITH MERCEDES DEALER SERVICE HISTORY HAS THE ORIGINAL SOFT-TOP AND HARD-TOP + STAND AND COVER COMPLETE WITH THE ORIGINAL BOOKS AND FACTORY DATA CARD, SPARE KEY, MERCEDES STORAGE CASE WITH TOOLKIT SPARE WHEEL IS UNUSED IN IMMACULATE CONDITION OVERALL AND HAS NO CORROSION ISSUES BOTH THE HARD-TOP AND SOFT-TOP ARE IN EXCELLENT CONDITION AS WELL WILL CONSIDER BEST OFFER AND CAN ASSIST IN SHIPPING FOR OVERSEAS CLIENTS FOR MORE INFORMATION CONTACT VIA EMAIL OR PHONE [ AUSTRALIA COUNTRY CODE ] 61 - 407129362